nuts-foundation/nuts-node/docs/pages/getting-started/4-connecting-crm.rst

     GET <internal-node-address>/internal/vcr/v1/NutsOrganizationCredential/untrusted

 This will return a list of all DIDs that are currently not trusted.
-If a DID is to be trusted should be validated out-of-band.
+If a DID is to be trusted should be validated out-of-band, eg: by phone or video conference call.
 The registered contact information for that DID could help in contacting the right party.
+Be aware that the provided contact information isn't verified.
+So instead of asking: "is this your DID?", ask: "could you please tell me your DID?".
 After a DID has been verified, it can be trusted by calling the following API:

 .. code-block:: text